tigera/docs/calico-enterprise/networking/egress/egress-gateway-aws.mdx

 * DetachNetworkInterface
 * ModifyNetworkInterfaceAttribute

-These permissions are the similar to those used by the AWS VPC CNI (since both CNIs need to provision the same kinds of resources).
+These permissions are similar to those used by the AWS VPC CNI (since both CNIs need to provision the same kinds of resources).

 #### Configure IP reservations for each VPC Subnet